mcgrathcoutinho/zk-encode/week-1/homework/homework2.md

 For a proof size, which of these would you want?

-A2] These are Big 0 notations that represent the time taken for some computation on input size n.
+A2] These are Big O notations that represent the time taken for some computation on input size n.
 For a proof size, we would want (b)-O(1) since communication complexity between the prover and verifier would take constant time.
 This means that as input size n increases, the complexity remains constant in the order of 0(1).